Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/07_Data-Preservation-and-Archiving.md

 **Group work:**

 - The trainer is encouraged to prepare a variety of datasets, which will encourage the learners to ask themselves the right questions.
 For example, choose a dataset that objectively lacks documentation.
 This encourages the learners to think about the relevance of recommending a dataset when little or nothing is known about how it was produced.
 - The instructor can also use non-fictional datasets that are licensed for re-use for educational purposes.
 Data can be found in data repositories (such as Zenodo, or thematic repositories depending on the target audience for the course, or OpenAIRE Explore which is the European platform for accessing publications and datasets).
-Resources 1 and 2 provide some links.
+Resources&nbsp;1 and 2 provide some links.
 - For the activity, the trainer can use these criteria to help the learners classify the data:
     - *Preserve indefinitely:* Data with indisputable scientific, legal, or operational value (crucial for future research, irreplaceable or very costly to reproduce, or legally required to be preserved).
     - *Data that needs to be evaluated periodically to assure its preservation:* Data with significant value at the time of creation but with uncertain long-term importance, whose relevance depends on the evolution of research, the cost of preservation, and so on.